BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

         text: First I want to know who you are!
 ```

-1. `Jack:` defines the ID of the conversation.
-Make sure this equals the conversation name in `package.yml`
+1. This is the identifier of the conversation.
+Make sure this equals the conversation identifier in "_package.yml_".
-2. `quester:` defines the name of the NPC in the conversation.
+2. Defines the name of the NPC that displayed during the conversation.
-3. `first:` defines what conversation should be played first.
-Also defines the order when you have more than one.
+3. Defines which `NPC_option` should be used as the start of the conversation.
-4. `NPC_options:` this is the section for what the NPC says.
+4. This section contains everything the NPC says.
-5. `pointer:` defines which conversation option plays next.
-If multiple are defined than the player can choose which one plays next.
+5. Defines which `player_option` is shown next.
-6. `player_options:` this is the section for what the player can say.
+6. This section contains everything the player says.

-We've created a `conversations` section above and started with creating the `Jack` conversation.
-When you create a pointer like `whereYouFrom` then you have to create it in `player_options` as well as the example shows.
-If no first argument is defined nothing would happen if you try to talk to the NPC.
-Dont forget to save and test your
-work!
 You can easily check if your quest is working on the server.
+Open the file "_jack.yml_" in the "_conversations_" folder.
+Copy the above conversation into it and save the file.
-Just type `/q reload` in chat and right click
+Now type `/bq reload` in the chat and right-click the NPC.
-the NPC.

-!!! info "The Conversation Cycle"
-    ``` mermaid
-    graph LR
-    C[Initial NPC_option] --> A
-    A[player_options] --> |Pointer must point to|B[NPC_options];
-    B --> |Pointer must point to|A;
-    A -.Missing pointer .-> D
-    B -.Missing pointer .-> D
-    D{Conversation Ends}
-    ```

-## 3. Conversations with multiple choice
+## 4. Conversations with multiple choices

-It is also possible to have multiple answers for a player when a NPC asks something.
-This is very helpful for
-creating more advanced quests with different endings.
-In this step we will have a closer look at the `pointer`
-argument to see what it could look like.
+Let's see how to create multiple responses for the player to choose from using the `pointer` argument.

+Such responses are just player options that are linked to from a NPC_option.
+As soon as a pointer argument
+contains more than one player option, the player can choose.

+!!! question ""
+    **Tip:** Highlighted lines are new compared with the previous example.

 ``` YAMl title="jack.yml" hl_lines="9-15 19-25" linenums="1"
 conversations: